-Through the National STEM Collaborative, a consortium of higher education institutions and non-profit partners, we advocate for girls and women of color in STEM by providing research and evidence based practices, networking resources, programs and initiatives that may be seamlessly implemented in p-20 education settings.
-We equip fellow advocates with the tools to expand opportunities for girls and women and color to enter, persist, and succeed in STEM both academically and professionally.
+Through the National STEM Collaborative, a consortium of higher education institutions and non-profit partners, we advocate for individuals of color in STEM by providing research and evidence-based practices, networking resources, programs, and initiatives that may be seamlessly implemented in p-20 education settings.
+We equip fellow advocates with the tools to expand opportunities for students and women of color to enter, persist, and succeed in STEM both academically and professionally.

-CGEST’s capacity building arm serves to increase the participation of women and girls of color in STEM fields by providing evidence-based, research-driven programs that engage participants in socially relevant technology experiences.
-Through programs such as COMPUGIRLS, CGEST provides one of the few technology programs that weds culturally relevant practices with project-based technology activities encouraging girls of color to develop socially relevant, researched products in areas of digital media, coding, and robotics.
+CGEST’s Capacity Building arm serves to increase the participation of students of color in STEM fields by providing evidence-based, research-driven programs that engage participants in socially relevant technology experiences.
+Through programs such as COMPUGIRLS, CGEST provides one of the few technology programs that weds culturally relevant practices with project-based technology activities encouraging students of color to develop socially relevant, researched products in areas of digital media, coding, and robotics.

-The knowledge arm of CGEST is committed to advancing girls and women of color in STEM through an intersectional and culturally responsive approach.
-We promote data-driven advocacy by exploring issues related to digital media learning and the underrepresentation of women and girls of color in STEM.
-In order to reach multiple stakeholders, we share our findings with scholars, organizations, policy makers, and practitioners through a variety of avenues, including academic articles, conference presentations, poster sessions, and digital stories.
+The knowledge arm of CGEST is committed to advancing students of color in STEM through an intersectional and culturally responsive approach.
+We promote data-driven advocacy by exploring issues related to digital media learning and the underrepresentation of students of color in STEM.
+In order to reach multiple stakeholders, we share our findings with scholars, organizations, policymakers, and practitioners through a variety of avenues, including academic articles, conference presentations, poster sessions, and digital stories.